-PITTSBURGH — Several rounds of rain and thunderstorms will move across the area through the middle of the week.
+PITTSBURGH — Several rounds of rain and thunderstorms could move across the area.
 Some of the storms could be severe with damaging winds and large hail.
 So, when a watch or warning is issued do you know the difference?

 A SEVERE THUNDERSTORM WATCH is issued when the Storm Prediction Center in Norman, Oklahoma, determines an area has the right atmospheric dynamics for storms to develop that could produce 58+ mph wind gusts or hail at least 1″ in diameter.
 A watch means conditions are favorable for severe weather, but it is not a certainty.
 Watches generally cover dozens of counties or a couple of states and is a broad perspective of where the best chance for severe weather is in the next 6 to 8 hours.